mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 $ perf record --call-graph dwarf -p <PID> sleep 1
 {% endhighlight %}

-The previous command will create a perf.data file in the working directory.
+The previous command will create a perf.data file in the working directory showing what user or kernel functions have been invoked from that thread during the recorded period (1 second).

-This file can be analyzed as follows.
+This file can be visualized as follows.
 {% highlight shell %}
 $ perf report -i perf.data
 {% endhighlight %}

 The perf report can be navigated interactively in the command line (or it can also be non-interactive using --stdio flag), and it basically shows how much CPU is being consumed in each function in a break-down tree.

+Following is an example output I captured from an OpenvSwitch process that was consuming 100% CPU in an OpenStack networker node.
 {% highlight shell %}
 -   96.77%     0.00%  ovs-vswitchd    [kernel.kallsyms]   [k] system_call_fastpath
    - system_call_fastpath